NAMIBIA, DAY 2&3

 EDUCATION

-The money is used for to go back into educational or infrastructure projects within the village.
-Clearly the locals don’t have much but in true African style the kids (and adults) were nothing but pleasant and welcoming!
+Money from tourism goes back into education and infrastructure projects within the village.
+Clearly, the locals don’t have much, but in true African style, the kids (and adults) were nothing but pleasant and welcoming!

-Everyday the kids are tasked with making the long journey in the African heat just to attend school yet the majority of jobs within the village are manual.
+Every day, the kids make the long journey through the African heat just to attend school, yet the majority of jobs in the village are manual.

-At the end we were given a dance by the locals were some of us were invited to join them on stage.
+At the end we were given a dance by the locals where some of us were invited to join them on stage.

 FISHING

-After a wet therefore quiet afternoon the next activity wasn’t until the following morning when we went fishing.
-I have never really had a fishing experience and after this morning I’m sure I still haven’t.
-We caught and seen sweet F.A.
+After a wet and therefore quiet afternoon, the next morning brought our first fishing trip.
+I have never really had a proper fishing experience, and after that morning, I’m sure I still haven’t.
+We caught and saw sweet F.A.

 DRY SEASON